Azure-Samples/azure-search-dotnet-samples/quickstart-semantic-ranking/README.md

 1. Clone or download this sample repository.
 1. Extract contents if the download is a zip file.
 Make sure the files are read-write.
-1. Get the service name of your service.
-You can find the URL in search service **Overview** page in the Azure portal.
+1. Get the name of your search service.
+You can find the URL on the search service **Overview** page in the Azure portal.
-1. Make sure you have permission to update and query the search index.
-You should have **Search Service Contributor** permissions to update the index, and **Search Index Data Contributor** or **Search Index Data Reader** permissions to query the index.
+1. Make sure you have permissions to update and query the index: **Search Service Contributor** and **Search Index Data Reader**.

 ## Run the sample